GenesysGo/docs-shadow-cloud/learn/storage-services/README.md

 # (probably the why and what summary go here)
 # (add an outline to the following sections which are about design)

+## versions

+v1 - what it was and how it got to v1.5

+v1.5 -

+v2 - tease

+## Why use Shadow Drive?

 If you're a #Solana dev and are wondering why you should use $SHDW Drive, here's a few thoughts:

 1) User choice!
 Shdw Drive is built  to empower users to decide what should happen with their data.